IMG Academy: Boys' and girls' lacrosse programs

 IMG Academy has an academy lacrosse program and year-round camps.
 IMG Academy launched a high school team in 2012, featuring a new women's program made in 2018.
 Notable alumni include Tehoka Nanticoke.
 Prior to that, IMG Academy hosted their first full-time lacrosse student-athlete, Matthew Xirinachs, starting in September 2010.
 Xirinachs went on to join the Drexel men's lacrosse team in fall 2011.
 The women's team hired head coach Jeff McGuigan in July 2019.

 Boys' and girls' track and field and cross country programs

 IMG Academy has an academy track and field and cross country program and year-round camps.

-Boys' and girls' golf
+Boys' and girls' golf programs

 IMG Academy offers academy level golf for boys' and girls' starting in grade six.

-Boys' and girls' volleyball program
+Boys' and girls' volleyball programs

 In 2022, IMG Academy hired two-time Olympian Donald Suxho as Director of Volleyball to launch its entry into girls' indoor volleyball beginning in fall of 2023.
 The inaugural class of 29 girls included two teams that will compete in the 18U and 16U club circuit.

 After successfully adding girls' volleyball in 2023, IMG Academy will introduce boys' volleyball with summer camps in 2025 followed by a full academy program in 2026.